-Table 10 below shows the consumption, stock and actual emission for the main HFC substances used in Danish large and medium size commercial refrigeration systems.
-Emissions for HFCs have been converted to CO2 equivalents in order to take into account the different GWP values of the substances and emissions for 2022, 2023, 2030 and 2040 in future scenarios are also shown.
+Table 11 below shows the consumption, stock and actual emission of the main HFC substances used in Danish large and medium size commercial refrigeration systems.
+Emissions for HFCs have been converted to CO_2 equivalents in order to take into account the different GWP values of the substances and emissions for 2023, 2024, 2030 and 2040 in future scenarios are also shown.